smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 **Dependencies**
 * This feature does not have any dependencies on any other features within the system and will serve as a standalone tool which will in the background to gather and feed data into the system.

-## 3.4 Data Analysis of Job Posts
+## 3.4 Data Analysis of Job Posts and CVs
 **Description**
-* The system should job posts and other sources of information about the job market as well as the data extracted from the user's uploaded resume to perform meaningful and beneficial data analysis to provide helpful insights to the user.
+* The system should gather job posts and other sources of information about the job market as well as the data extracted from the user's uploaded resume for data analysis to provide meaningful and useful insights to the user.

 **Criticality**
 * This feature is vital to the functionality of the application as without it the system would not be able to carry out any evaluations or extract information from data.